 - No Shock Active Vibration Control is strategically placed throughout the entire ski, helping smooth over rough descents and increasing control.

-- HI-Connect Strong Edge internally connects the edges of the skis, keeping the edges inline even after an accidental visit to a rock garden.
+- HI-Connect Strong Edge internally connects the edges of the skis, keeping them intact even after an accidental visit to a rock garden.

 - 14 Layer construction provides the bombproof reputation of Ski Trab while keeping the weight to a minimum.